You want smart political talk without the meltdowns?

 But something that I'm really proud of.

-And well, I'll tell you what it is.
+And, well, I'll tell you what it is.

 And it is a movie that will take you on an emotional roller coaster ride.

-And you'll laugh and you'll cry, and it has meaning and it has substance.
+And you'll laugh and you'll cry and it has meaning and it has substance.

 You know, all these years doing radio and TV, I have always noticed something.

-I go to Kenny Chesney's concert, and he sings a song about a kid that ends up getting his girlfriend pregnant, and it's called There Goes My Life, and you look out in the audience and that song touches people so deeply they cry.
+I go to Kenny Chesney's concert, and he sings a song about a kid that ends up getting his girlfriend pregnant, and it's called There Goes My Life, and you look out in the audience, and that song touches people so deeply they cry.

-I've been to Garth Brooks concert, you know, friends in low places, and everyone's like in a drunken brawl and having fun, and then the next thing he does is he sings the dance, or if tomorrow never comes, then you see people tearing up.
+I've been to Garth Brooks concerts, you know, friends in low places, and everyone's like in a drunken brawl and having fun.

 It's the same with movies.